Continous Open Bidding

 Which chapters participate in COB?

 Not all chapters will participate in COB.
 The intent of COB is to provide maximum opportunities for membership to the greatest number of chapters possible.
 Chapters under Panhellenic total (median chapter size) have the opportunity to recruit up to total.
-Therefore, if a chapter has 220 members and total is set at 225, the chapter can recruit up to 5 new members if they chose to do so.
+Therefore, if a chapter has 220 members and total is set at 225, the chapter can recruit up to 5 new members, if they so chose.

 How does Continuous Open Bidding work?